itsneufox/tapi/installer/README.md

-# Pawnctl Installer
+# Tapi Installer

-This directory contains scripts and configuration for building Windows installers for pawnctl.
+This directory contains scripts and configuration for building Windows installers for tapi.

 ## Building the Installer